Playtika’s IPO filing reveals $2.3 billion in revenues and $2.3 billion in debt

 In other details, about 80% of the company’s revenue belongs to the mobile platform vs. 20% coming from the web.
 In-app purchases account for 95% of overall revenue.

-Playtika heavily relies on in-app purchases, which account for over 95% of total revenue.
+Playtika relies heavily on in-app purchases, which account for over 95% of total revenue.
 Overall, the company has 11.4 million daily active users, or those that come back once a day.
 Slotomania makes the most money, and it has 1.5 million daily active users.

 The company has 3,700 employees, 40% of them working on games.
 It was founded in 2010 by Robert Antokol and Uri Shahak.

-They sold it to Caesars Interactive Entertainment in 2011, and then a group led by Giant’s owner acquired it in 2016.
+The founders sold it to Caesars Interactive Entertainment in 2011, and then a group led by Giant’s owner acquired it in 2016.
 Playtika recently had a rebranding, which we wrote about in September, focused on the phrase “infinite ways to play.”
 Playtika wants to create infinite ways to play its games, which span casual, hardcore, and social casino genres, CMO Nir Korczak said in an interview with GamesBeat at the time.

 Public offerings for game companies generated $9.2 billion in value in the first nine months of 2020, according to game investment tracking firm InvestGame.